 Writing Enhanced: This course satisfies the requirements for being listed as "writing enhanced" by providing you the opportunity to write as a means to thinking critically about the material and to receive regular feedback on your writing.
-You will have a chance to incorporate this and any additional feedback from classmates on the short answer/short essay components of the exams.
-Written work will account for approximately 50% of the student's total grade.
+You will receive regular feedback from the instructor on your writing, including written, substantive feedback on your reading write-ups throughout the term.
+You will have a chance to incorporate this and any additional feedback from classmates on the written final exam.
+Written work will account for 100% of the student's total grade.